Ads Top

 Clothes

 In the case of Uniqlo, some of the prices you see here in the Philippines are what the prices are in Yen.
-For example, a shirt might be P390 here, but could be 390 yen there.
-So that means, you get to buy them at 40% off (given the conversion of 1 JPY = 0.40 PHP).
+For example, a shirt might be ₱390 here, but could be ¥390 there.
+So that means, you get to buy them at 55% off (given the conversion of 1 JPY = 0.45 PHP).

 MUJI Store in Japan

 For other brands, it’s great to explore outlet stores because you can get them at an extremely cheaper price.
-Take for example this Tommy Hilfiger jacket I’m wearing in this photo.
-I got it for only about P2,000 (even cheaper than the jacket I bought in Uniqlo).
+Take for example this Tommy Hilfiger jacket we're wearing in this photo.
+We got them for only about ₱2,000 each (even cheaper than the jacket I bought in Uniqlo).

 Wearing Tommy Hilfiger from outlet store in Japan

-Most tech items are cheaper in Japan compared here.
+Most tech items are cheaper in Japan compared here locally.
 Apple products are about 20-30% cheaper.
 The tax-free helps a lot because it gives you right off the bat a savings of 10%.
-The latest iPhone 15 was roughly around P55k only there in Japan versus P80k-P90k here.
+The iPhone 15 (latest at the time of writing) was roughly around ₱55,000 there in Japan versus ₱80,000 to ₱90,000 here.

-Smaller items may generally be at par such as mice, keyboards, headphones but only when you compare the prices with Lazada.
-Otherwise, when you compare it to prices in physical stores, smaller items are generally still cheaper.
+Smaller items may generally be at par such as mice, keyboards, headphones but this is only true when you compare the prices with Lazada.
+Otherwise, when you compare it to prices in physical stores here in the Philippines, smaller items are generally still cheaper.

 Taken in Yodobashi Camera in Fukuoka, JapanTaken in Yodobashi Camera in Fukuoka, Japan

-These photos above were taken in Yodobashi which is filled with lots of tech items not only just cameras
+These photos were taken in Yodobashi store, filled with lots of tech items not only just cameras

 Transportation

-Comparing toe-to-toe our buses/rails with theirs will make the fares in Japan look exorbitant.
-While we can ride the LRT and pay for only P15, minimum fares in the train lines of Japan are around ¥150 or about P60.
+Comparing toe-to-toe our buses/rails with theirs will make the fares in Japan look expensives.
+While we can ride the LRT and pay for only ₱15, minimum fares in the train lines of Japan are around ¥150 or about ₱60.
 So that is x4 of ours.
-However, when we consider the efficiency, it is overall still “reasonable”.
+However, when we consider the efficiency, it is overall still reasonable.

 For someone who regularly use Grab in the Philippines, the train/bus system of Japan will allow me to save 20% given certain distances.
-Here if I take a Grab ride of 5km, I will have to pay roughly P300, whereas in Japan, I only have to shell out maybe P100 equivalent.
+Here if I take a Grab ride of 5km, I will have to pay roughly ₱300, whereas in Japan, I only have to shell out maybe ₱100 equivalent.

 Powered by Blogger.